Eating Meals at Home Has Benefits

 Blue/purple: lower risk of some cancers; urinary tract health; memory function, and healthy aging.

-Green: lower risk of some cancers; vision health, and strong bones and teeth.
+Green: lower the risk of some cancers, vision health, and strong bones and teeth.

 Yellow/orange: lower risk of some cancers; a healthy heart; vision health, and a healthy immune system.